ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #ImmunityCredentials #PublicHealthVsPrivacy.md

   > Some researchers are not convinced by the claim that such data sets are completely anonymous.
 A 2019 study by researchers at Imperial College London and Belgium’s Catholic University of Louvain revealed there is a way to re-identify 99.98 per cent of individuals with just 15 demographic characteristics using location data.
 Other studies have come to similar conclusions that individuals can be identified based on aggregate data sets with relative ease.

-* Franceschi-Bicchierai, Lorenzo (2020, April 2).
-We Saw NSO's Covid-19 Software in Action, and Privacy Experts Are Worried. [#News #Opinion, Vice].
-Retrieved from https://www.vice.com/en_us/article/epg9jm/nso-covid-19-surveillance-tech-software-tracking-infected-privacy-experts-worried

-  > KEYQUOTE: Every citizen of the world wants to go back to normal as soon as possible.
-The gold rush to surveillance technology could easily mean that there is a normal expectation of privacy that we will have a hard time going back to.

 * Stolton, Samuel (2020, April 6).
 EU data watchdog pitches pan-European COVID-19 app. [#News #Opinion, Euractiv].
   * Retrieved from https://www.euractiv.com/section/digital/news/eu-data-watchdog-pitches-pan-european-covid-19-app/